 This brings us to the older nay-saying on launcher reusability, where performance on a single flight was all that mattered.
 Never did a theoretical pound of payload in the future, ever figure out how to weigh so much more now, during design, development or a single launch, as with a rocket.

-Looking ahead, NASA’s new lunar landers (in early design), all the way at the pointy end of the spear, are also baking in significant degrees of reuse.
-If product lifespans tend to increase, so long as there is competition, it’s natural to assume an economic eco-system where there is persistent competition in space systems, in design and throughout operations, weather in low Earth orbit or beyond to our Moon, will increasingly encourage more and more reuse.
+Looking ahead, NASA’s new lunar landers (in early design), at the pointy end of the spear, are also baking in significant degrees of reuse.
+As product lifespans tend to increase, so long as there is competition, it’s natural to assume an economic eco-system where there is ongoing competition in space systems, in design, and throughout operations, whether in low Earth orbit or beyond to our Moon, will increasingly encourage more and more reuse.
 That reuse will make for space exploration that’s ever more sustainable.